edovanveen/edonet/README.md

 ```

 Example files:
-* To run an example of a densely connected neural network, use `test_dense.py`.
-For dataset generation and visualisation you will need numpy, matplotlib and sklearn.
+* For an example of a densely connected neural network, see `test_dense.py`.
+For dataset generation and visualisation you will need sklearn and matplotlib, respectively.
-* To run an example of a convolutional neural network, use `test_conv.py`.
-For dataset generation you will need numpy and tensorflow.
+* For an example of a convolutional neural network, see `test_conv.py`.

 ## To do